repasscloud/lunavpn-www/app/content/english/pages/faq-articles/how-to-setup-wireguard-on-macos.md

 <img src="https://lunavpn.co/images/faq-articles/portalwg02.webp" alt="portalwg02" width="367" height="243">

 3. The WireGuard configuration window will display.
 Click the blue **Download Config** button.
 Your browser will normally save your WireGuard Configuration File to your **Downloads** folder.
-This will be used with teh WireGuard app from the [macOS AppStore](https://apps.apple.com/au/app/wireguard/id1451685025?mt=12 "macOS AppStore Link to WireGuard").
+This will be used with the WireGuard app from the [macOS AppStore](https://apps.apple.com/au/app/wireguard/id1451685025?mt=12 "macOS AppStore Link to WireGuard").

 <img src="https://lunavpn.co/images/faq-articles/portalwg03.webp" alt="portalwg03" width="246" height="244">